Poisonous and Toxic

 Poisonous (adjective) describes any substance, natural or manufactured, that is harmful or deadly to living cells, even in small quantities.

-Toxic (adjective) refers to poison that is produced naturally by living things, but it is often used to describe any substance that is harmful or not good for you e.g. ‘toxic fumes’.
-This is very common usage, especially in non-technical language.
+Toxic (adjective) refers to poison that is produced naturally by living things, but people often use ‘toxic’ to describe any substance that is harmful or not good for you e.g. ‘toxic fumes’.
+This is very common, especially in non-technical language.

 ‘Water toxicity’ is sometimes used erroneously to describe the harmful effects of drinking too much water.
 The correct term for this is ‘water intoxication’.